latticecut/Wardley_Chapter2_Finding_a_path/README.md

 This example makes use of tikz-network.sty from Juergen Hackl but you can just use plain Ti*k*Z as necessary.

+You can see the final figure downloaded in as a pdf in the relevant folder.

 # Figure 8

 This has been split out into one stratum, the Application Layer with two .tex files for nodes (V) and edges (E) respectively.